Open-EO/openeo-hub/README.md

 ### Frontend and API backend
 1. Clone this repo, `cd /path/to/openeo-hub/`
 2. `npm install` -> wait...
-3. Locally link dependency package with contributions that are necessary for the hub but are not yet published to NPM:
-   1. Clone https://github.com/christophfriedrich/openeo-processes-docgen.git, `cd /path/to/openeo-processes-docgen`
-   2. `git checkout add-hub-needs`
-   2. `npm install`
-   3. `npm link`
-   4. `cd /path/to/openeo-hub/`
-   5. `npm link @openeo/processes-docgen`
 3. Edit `config.json` with the URL and name of your DB and the list of backends to crawl
 4. `npm run crawl` -> wait until finished with output "DONE!"
 5. `npm start`